fspmarshall/bbmt-blog/episodes/episode-0.md

 > and secured using cryptography... --Wikipedia

-The properties of a blockchian vary by implementation, but it is reasonable to assume that any given blockchain system was build to meet the following criteria:
+The properties of a blockchian vary by implementation, but it is reasonable to assume that any given blockchain system was built to meet the following criteria:

 - *permissioned*:  Blockchains typically integrate the concept of *permissioned roles*, wherein different actors within the system have different actions which they may or may not be allowed to take.
 These roles are typically enforced via asymmetric cryptography, a concept we will be discussing in the next episode.
 - *immutable*:  Blockchains are designed to secure historical state against modification.
   Each block contains a cryptographic fingerprint of the previous block such that the history of the blockchain is nearly impossible to fake or modify.
 - *distributed*:  Distributed systems exist as a network across multiple individual nodes.
   Well-built distributed systems don't have *single points of failure*, meaning that any given node within the system may fail without causing the rest of the system to fail.
-  Blockchains take this a step  further with a property known as *byzantine fault tolerance*, which allows them to continue to function normally even if some portion of the nodes are malicious (willfully trying to work against the interest of the system).
+  Blockchains take this a step  further with a property known as *Byzantine fault tolerance*, which allows them to continue to function normally even if some portion of the nodes are malicious (willfully trying to work against the interest of the system).
 - *transactional*:  Every new block in a blockchain is the product of a set of inputs to the system, each of which specifies some set of state-transitions.
 Each input either succeeds or fails based upon whether the state-transition it describes is allowable by the rules of the system.

-## The state of the art
+## The State of the Art

 Early blockchains were purpose-built to achieve specific tasks, not unlike the early information-processing machines which preceded the modern computer.
 When the computers